MiniZinc/libminizinc/en/fzn-spec.rst

 Solver-specific predicates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Many solvers have built-in support for some of the constraints in the MiniZinc standard library.
-But without declaring which constraints they support, MiniZinc will assume that they don't support any excpect for the standard FlatZinc builtins mentioned in the section above.
+But without declaring which constraints they support, MiniZinc will assume that they don't support any except for the standard FlatZinc builtins mentioned in the section above.

 A solver can declare that it supports a non-standard constraint by overriding one of the files of the standard library in its own solver-specific library.
 For example, assume that a solver supports the ``all_different`` constraint on integer variables.
-In the standard library, this constraint is defined in the file ``all_different_int.mzn``, with the following implementation:
+In the standard library, this constraint is defined in the file ``fzn_all_different_int.mzn``, with the following implementation:

 .. code-block:: minizinc

-  predicate all_different_int(array[int] of var int: x) =
+  predicate fzn_all_different_int(array[int] of var int: x) =
     forall(i,j in index_set(x) where i < j) ( x[i] != x[j] );

-A solver, let's call it *OptiSolve*, that supports this constraint natively can place a file with the same name, ``all_different_int.mzn``, in its library, and redefine it as follows:
+A solver, let's call it *OptiSolve*, that supports this constraint natively can place a file with the same name, ``fzn_all_different_int.mzn``, in its library, and redefine it as follows:

 .. code-block:: minizinc

   precicate optisolve_alldifferent(array[int] of var int: x);

-  predicate all_different_int(array[int] of var int: x) =
+  predicate fzn_all_different_int(array[int] of var int: x) =
     optisolve_alldifferent(x);

-When a MiniZinc model that contains the ``all_different`` constraint is now compiled with the *OptiSolve* library, it will contain calls to the newly defined predicate ``optisolve_alldifferent``.
+When a MiniZinc model that contains the ``all_different`` constraint is now compiled with the *OptiSolve* library, the generated FlatZinc will contain calls to the newly defined predicate ``optisolve_alldifferent``.

+**Note:** The solver-specific library has been reorganised for MiniZinc version 2.3.0.
+Previously, a solver library would contain e.g. the file ``bin_packing.mzn`` in order to override the :mzn:`bin_packing` constraint.
+With version 2.3.0, this is still possible (in order to maintain backwards compatibility).
+However, the predicate :mzn:`bin_packing` from file ``bin_packing.mzn`` now delegates to the predicate :mzn:`fzn_bin_packing` in ``fzn_bin_packing.mzn``.
+This enables the :mzn:`bin_packing` predicate to check that the arguments are correct using assertions, before delegating to the solver-specific predicate.
+If your solver still uses the old library layout (i.e., overriding ``bin_packing.mzn`` instead of ``fzn_bin_packing.mzn``), you should consider updating it to the new standard.

 .. _fzn-half-reif: